Buzzology/slackbounties/README.md

 ### Can I still get reviews if I don't offer a bounty?
 Yes.
 This bot doesn't interfere with the current process it simply sits on top.

-### Is there any reporting or monitoring on those aren't doing as many reviews?
+### Is there any reporting or monitoring on those that aren't doing as many reviews?
 No. We intentionally only record balances, individual transactions are not saved to the database.
 Leaderboards are also limited to the top 30% of users (a max of 10).
 Even with full access to the database only the user's latest daily, weekly, monthly, yearly and all time balances are available.

 ### What permissions does the bot use?
 I don't want it to see messages.